Introduction

 Genome After Party is a suite of pipelines to standardise the downstream analyses performed on all genomes produced by the Tree of Life.
 These include:

-Learn more about our pipelines on their dedicated pages.
 These pipelines are created using Nextflow DSL2 and nf-core template.
 They are designed for portability, scalability and biodiversity.
+All data generated by the pipelines are available at https://gap.cog.sanger.ac.uk/.

 INSDC Download